-- The outputs from professional packages are typically not very helpful to students who are learning the basic concepts and doing problems by hand.
+- The outputs from professional packages are typically not very helpful to students who are learning the basic concepts and might be doing problems by hand.
 Professional packages will give students the answer, but will do little to help them find their errors if their hand-written answer does not match the computer’s.
 In other cases, the output from professional packages will tend to confuse the student because it is organized differently than the output of their hand-written work.

 Stats Homework was specifically designed for students who are learning statistics, so it has these features:

 - Stats Homework is free.
 Any student or instructor who wishes to use this program can download the software free from this web site.
 Stats Homework has been written in Java — it will run on any modern PC operating system (i.e., Windows, Mac, and Linux/Unix).
 Thus, every student in the world has access to a powerful and useful statistical software package whenever they need it.

 - Stats Homework is extremely easy to use.
 I suspect that very few students will ever consult the documentation system for this program.
 Its approach to data management and analysis makes it intuitive and simple to use.